Biodiversity Conservation Intern

 The internship is unpaid but expenses for public transport and lunch are covered (monthly MOBIB card + 5 EUR/day for meals).
 Possibility to work remotely can be considered but with previous agreement from the European Biodiversity Conservation Coordinator.

-• Assist in the implementation of the European Red List of Hoverflies and Moths, including: compiling species photos and completing communications tasks.
+• Assist in the implementation of the office’s European Red List, Pollinators conservation and Invasive Alien Species project portfolio, including: compiling species photos and completing communications tasks.
 Providing support to this task will require some training in Red List assessments that will be provided by the team.

 • Support the communication activities of all ongoing projects;